 Moisture

 Guaranteed Analysis (GA) percentages factor in moisture and water weight.
 This is also known as the “as-fed” percentage.
-The percentage of non-water ingredients will always be lower than they are for the DM measurement because adding water, say to fresh food or canned food, simply adds volume to the food mix and decreases the ratio of each ingredient.
+The percentage of non-water ingredients will always be lower than for the DM measurement.
+That’s because adding water, say to fresh food or canned food, simply adds volume to the food mix and decreases the ratio of each ingredient.

 The term Crude isn’t an indicator of quality but is the GA as-fed ingredient weight percentage.
 The only difference between the DM and GA is that the DM measure excludes water and doesn’t indicate a fiber percentage.

-However, not all labels show the DM weight but typically show the GA weight instead.
-You’re more likely to see both measures listed for dog food subscription services.
-The Farmer’s Dog lists both the DM and GA percentages for each recipe on its website, which is great if you want to ensure your pup is getting a higher protein concentration in its food.
+However, most labels show the GA weight but not the DM weight.
+That said, you’re more likely to see both measures listed for dog food subscription services.
+The Farmer’s Dog lists both the DM and GA percentages for each recipe on its website.
+And that’s great if you want to ensure your pup is getting a higher protein concentration in its food.

 Decoding the nutrient labels on your dog's food can be quite a task.
 The wording on labels is very subtle and tricky, so you’ll need to pay close attention if your dog requires a specific diet and nutrient content.
 To simplify this process for you, let me break down the (AAFCO) label requirements for dog food nutrients.